Byte0wl/VAST-ReID/README.md

 # Dataset Access Instructions

 Thank you for your interest in this dataset.
-Because this dataset contains sensitive visual material, access is provided **upon request**.
+Because this dataset contains visual material, access is provided **upon request**.

 ---